In a Nutshell

 1. Research the value of your trade-in vehicle

-2. Determine whether you still owe money on your current car
+2. Determine whether you have negative equity on your car loan

-You may be upside down, or have negative equity, on your car loan.
-When you have negative equity, you owe more on your car than it’s worth.
-In these cases, you may still be able to trade in your car.
-But the outstanding balance on your old auto loan could be rolled into your new car loan, which can increase your monthly payment and potentially make you even more upside down.
+If you still owe money on your car loan, figure out if you’re upside down, or have negative equity, on that loan.
+When you’re upside down, you owe more than the car is worth.
+You may still be able to trade in your car with negative equity, but the outstanding balance would likely be rolled into your new car loan.
+Keep in mind this can increase your monthly payment and potentially make you upside down on your new car loan.

 3. Get an estimate from several dealers